AlphonseMehounme/bitdev/README.md

 This is my Bitdev journey repo where I save programs I will be writting and share ressources I will be using.

-If you are a Bitdev or thinking of starting your journey as Bitdev, let's connect and share ressources
+If you are a Bitdev or thinking of starting your journey as Bitdev, let's connect and share ressources.

+Twitter : @mehounme

 ## Websites